FStilwell/0_Flicker_Fusion_Threshold/README.md

 ## 5. Discussion

 I believe this project met the task description sufficiently, however it was difficult to verify the system's frequency readings.
-It is unknown how long it takes to write to the serial monitor, and how the SerialPlot program samples the signal as it automatically sets the sample rate.
+It is unknown how long it takes to write to the serial monitor, and it is unkown to me how the SerialPlot program samples the signal as it automatically sets the sample rate.
 I believe the trapezoidal wave produced is directly related to the sample rate because there is 1 sample between each logic transition as shown in figure 7 below.
 It seems this is a limitation of the SerialPlot program.
-I was satisfied with the frequency values, but it is unknown how accurate they are.
+I was satisfied with the frequency error values, but it is unknown how accurate they are.

 ![Figure 9: Trapezoidal wave example](Project_media/Images/Serial_plot_example-annotated.png)

 *_Figure 9:_ Trapezoidal wave example*

-A downside to mapping the potentiometer to the period is that the relationship between the frequency and the period is non linear.
+A downside to mapping the potentiometer to the period is that the relationship between the frequency and the period is non-linear.
 As the period decreases, the frequency increases exponentially.
-This could be changed in the future for a more linear response.
+This could be changed in the future for a more linear response by just mapping the potentiometer reading to the frequency, which, I believe, will slightly decrease the accuracy.

 The series resistor value was calculated as 155 Ohms, but the nearest preferred value rounded up was 160 Ohms according to [this table](Project_media/Datasheets/Standard_resistor_values.pdf) (McClure, n.d.).
-I chose the upper nearest resistor value because it is safer to have a lower current flowing rather than higher.
+I chose the upper nearest preferred resistor value because it is safer to have a lower current flowing rather than higher.

 I found that the breadboard connections were not very reliable as the jumper wires would wiggle in the breadboard sockets.
 This was particularly a problem with the pushbutton jumpers, where the wire would have to be held down for a reliable connection.
 This could be mitigated by using a different breadboard, or moving the prototype onto stripboard.